Join Ly Thanh Co in experiencing the snowy season in Europe.

 Empty

-I am happy to be here now to feel a real Christmas season with the cold mixed with the wonderful warmth.
-Everything is enough to make the young soul more eager to live more days, months, years, to experience this short life.
+I am happy to be here right now, experiencing a true Christmas season with its blend of cold and wonderful warmth.
+Everything is enough to fill my young soul with the eagerness to live many more days, months, and years, to experience this fleeting life.

-If it snows on December 24th you will have good luck for the coming year and I was lucky to have a heavy snowfall across the entire capital of Iceland.
+If it snows on December 24th, you will have good luck throughout the coming year, and I was fortunate enough to experience a heavy snowfall across the Icelandic capital.

 Empty

-If you’re familiar with Renaissance architecture, you’ll want to visit Riga, the capital of Latvia, which is known as the city of Art Nouveau.
-More than a third of the buildings in central Riga are Art Nouveau, built during the economic boom years of 1904-1914.
+If you're familiar with Renaissance architecture, you'll need to visit Riga, the capital of Latvia, known as the city of Art Nouveau.
+More than a third of the buildings in central Riga are Art Nouveau structures built during the economic boom years, approximately between 1904 and 1914.

 Empty

-Before that, the city still had medieval architecture with many stone buildings and was relatively simple.
-But when the economy developed, in the early years of the 20th century, the city advocated developing Art Nouveau architecture and completely removed the wall surrounding Old Riga.
+Previously, the city retained medieval architecture with many relatively simple stone buildings.
+But as the economy developed in the early 20th century, the city advocated for Art Nouveau architecture and completely removed the city walls surrounding Old Riga.

 Empty